-Scion of wealthy NYC family, Morgenthau was DA for deacades
+Scion of wealthy NYC family, Morgenthau was DA for decades

 He collected a variety of awards and honors, including the Citation of Merit from Yale Law School and the Thomas Jefferson Award in Law from the University of Virginia.

-Morgenthau was survived by his wife, Pulitzer Prize-winner reporter Lucinda Franks, and seven children.
+Morgenthau was survived by his wife, Pulitzer Prize-winning reporter Lucinda Franks, and seven children.
 His first wife, the former Martha Pattridge, died of cancer in 1972.

 Former Associated Press writer Larry McShane contributed to this report.